DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 under R 338.121.

-scheduled lecture or clinical
+lecture or clinical consultation.

-consultation.
-Additional credit for
+Additional credit for preparation of

-preparation of the lecture cannot be
+the lecture cannot be granted.
+A

-granted.
-A maximum of 90 hours of
+maximum of 90 continuing education

-If audited, the licensee shall
+If audited, the licensee shall provide a

 Page 12

-date on which the lecture or lectures
+which the lecture or lectures were held.

-Conducting a formal inspection of
+Conducting a formal inspection of an

-an osteopathic medical education or
+osteopathic medical education or

 training program that satisfies the